Orphan drug designation

-Specific eligibility criteria for the orphan drug program are set out in Section 16J of the Therapeutic Goods Regulations 1990.
-See the guidance on orphan drug eligibility criteria and supporting documentation for details of the eligibility criteria and associated definitions.
+Eligibility criteria for the orphan drug program are set out in regulation 16J of the Regulations.
+See our guidance on orphan drug eligibility criteria for more information.

-See the Process for Orphan drug designation diagram for an overview of the designation process.
+See the Process for orphan drug designation diagram for an overview of the process.

 Step 1: Arranging a pre-submission meeting

-In place of early notification, you may request a pre-submission meeting with TGA to discuss a planned orphan drug designation application and subsequent submission for registration.
+You may request a pre-submission meeting with TGA to discuss a planned orphan drug designation application and subsequent submission for registration.
+These meetings should occur six months prior to the date you plan to submit your registration application (and therefore should occur up to three months prior to lodging your designation application).
 The content and procedures for these meetings are as per the standard prescription medicines pre-submission meetings process.

-Step 2: Verifying your access to TGA Business Services (TBS)
+Step 2: Access to TGA Business Services (TBS)

 If you already have a client ID number and password to access TGA Business Services (TBS) as a Submitter, go to Step 3.

-Designation applications are created and lodged through TGA Business Services portal.
+Designation applications are created and lodged by people with Submitter access through the TGA Business Services portal.

 Step 3: Submitting your designation application

-We recommend that you submit your application for designation at least three months before you plan to lodge your submission for registration.
+We recommend that you submit your application for designation three months prior to the date you plan to lodge your submission for registration.

 Using the designation application e-form

-You can access the Prescription Medicines - Designation Application e-form through your TBS account.
-See the designation e-form guidance for further guidance on completing the form.
+You can access the designation/determination application e-form through your TBS account.
+See the designation/determination application e-form guidance for further guidance on filling out the form.

 Please see the eligibility criteria and supporting documentation guidance for information on meeting the eligibility criteria and the requirements for supporting documentation to be attached to your designation application.

-For any attachments, use the format outlined in Section 2.2 (Formatting for documents) of the general dossier requirements for prescription medicines.
+For any attachments, use the format outlined in Part A and Part B of the General dossier requirements for prescription medicines.